 The museums and historical sites in Seville don’t cost that much (it is rare to pay more than €12 for an entry fee) and eating and drinking can be affordable as well.
 The main tourist sites in the city are easy to reach on foot and if you’re staying centrally, you shouldn’t have to worry about transportation costs at all while in Seville.
 By far the greatest expense when visiting Seville is going to be a night’s accommodation because that can be higher here than in other cities in the region.

 There are, however, many affordable options available in Seville ranging from private rooms on Airbnb to a dorm bed in one of the city’s many hostels.
-And while Seville might be more expensive than Granada or Cordoba, it doesn’t mean it’s
+And while Seville might be more expensive than Granada or Cordoba, it doesn’t mean it’s inaccessible to those travelling on a budget.

 Where to Stay in Seville